uptane/deployment-considerations/customizations.md

 Implementers MAY use Uptane in conjunction with other protocols already being used to send updates to the vehicle, such as in the following cases:

-Implementers MAY use [SSL / TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt the connection between Primaries and the Image and Director repositories, as well to whatever source is used to provide the current time.
+Implementers MAY use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt the connection between Primaries and the Image and Director repositories, as well to whatever source is used to provide the current time.

 Implementers MAY use [OMA Device Management](https://en.wikipedia.org/wiki/OMA_Device_Management) (OMA-DM) to send Uptane